-Connectors are line-like shapes found, not surprisingly within the Lines category of the Shapes gallery in PowerPoint 2010, as shown in Figure 1.
-These connectors create a link (or join) between shapes or any other slide objects to create a relationship. these connectors are linked to slide objects, they move automatically when the linked objects are moved.
-That's the reason why they are called "Smart connectors" -- you'll learn more about all the other smart things these connectors do in subsequent tutorials of this series.
+Connectors are line-like shapes found, not surprisingly within the Lines category of the Shapes gallery in PowerPoint 2010 for Windows, as shown in Figure 1.
+These connectors create a link (or join) between shapes or any other slide objects to show a relationship.
+These connectors are linked to slide objects, and they move automatically when the linked objects are moved.
+That's the reason why they are called "Smart connectors".
+You'll learn more about all the other smart things these connectors do in subsequent tutorials of this series.

 Figure 1: Lines in Shapes gallery

 Since the connectors are a variant of lines, they don't have any fill attributes.
-However all the outline formatting options available in PowerPoint 2010 can be applied to connectors including line thickness, dash styles, arrowheads, etc.
+However, all the outline formatting options available in PowerPoint 2010 for Windows can be applied to connectors including line thickness, dash styles, arrowheads, etc.

 Although connectors look like conventional, simple lines, there is a fundamental difference because unlike simple lines, connectors "connect" two shapes or any other slide objects to each other.
-Move any of the slide objects"connected" to the connector, and the connecter resizes and repositions automatically.
-So which of the variants in the Lines category of the Shapes gallery (see Figure 1 above) are connectors?
-All variants except the last three can act as both simple lines or connectors -- how they act depends upon how you place or draw them.
+Move any of the slide objects"connected" to the connector, and the connector resizes and repositions automatically.
+So, which of the variants in the Lines category of the Shapes gallery (see Figure 1 above) are connectors?
+All variants except the last three can act as both simple lines or connectors—how they act depends upon how you place or draw them.